 - Using Azure AD PIM, users can protect privileged accounts from malicious attacks.

-In this lab, we will assign RBAC role to the resource group.
+In this lab, we will assign the RBAC role to the resource group.

 - Login to azure portal https://portal.azure.com